mattermost/docs/source/about/faq-integrations.rst

 When "attachments" are mentioned in Mattermost integrations documentation, it refers to Slack's message attachments functionality.
 These "attachments" can be optionally added as an array in the data sent by an integration, and are used to customize the formatting of the message.

-Mattermost doesn't currently support the ability to attach files to a post made by an integration.
+Mattermost doesn't currently support the ability to attach files to a post made via webhook.
+You can use the API to attach files to a message if needed.

 Where can I find existing integrations?
 ---------------------------------------